Tickets

 Department Email Address: This is the email address for the department, this will be where the emails are from.
 This needs a valid domain in it.

-- Private:- Shown to no-one, you can only access it via the link.
+- Private shared link:- Shown to no-one, you can only access it via the link.

 - Public:- Shown to everyone.

-Department Disabled: Is the department disabled?
+Is the department visible: Is the department disabled?
 Yes means no-one can access it.
-No means anyone can access it depending on the display department setting above.
+No means anyone can access it depending on the "Who can open tickets" setting above.

 After you've clicked create, you will be able to see and use the department.